ado21/DynamicMacros/README.md

 1. **cast on friendly healer without modifier and on friendly dps in team with shift modifier**

     *#showtooltip Regrowth*
-    */cast [nomod,@healer] Regrowth*
+    */cast [nomod,@dynamicMacros] Regrowth*
-    */cast [mod:shift,@damager] Regrowth*
+    */cast [mod:shift,@dynamicMacros] Regrowth*

     Lets say you are in soloQ.
-Second line would automatically replace "healer" with name of you healer in team.
-Same logic will be applied for dps and word "damager" at third line would be replaced with name of damager in team.
+Second line would automatically replace "dynamicMacros" with name of you healer in team.
+Same logic will be applied for dps and second word "dynamicMacros" at third line would be replaced with name of damager in team.
     That way you didnt have to touch your macros and they would still work.

 2. **cast spell on friendly DPS in any situation 2v2/3v3/soloQ**

    *#showtooltip Void Shift*\
-   */cast [nomod,@healer]*
+   */cast [nomod,@dynamicMacros]*
-   */cast [@damager] Void Shift*
+   */cast [@dynamicMacros] Void Shift*

-    Even tho nobody wants to cast anything on "healer" (maybe he is not even present in your team) he has to be written inside macro without specifying spell which should cast to make it work.
+    Even tho nobody wants to cast anything on "healer" (maybe he is not even present in your team) second line has to be written inside macro without specifying spell which should be cast on healer to make it work.
+Third line will be considered as line for damager.

 3. **cast spell on friendly healer in any situation 2v2/3v3/soloQ**

     *#showtooltip Void Shift*
-    */cast [@healer] Void Shift*
+    */cast [@dynamicMacros] Void Shift*

-    To cast on healer it is sufficient to specify just one line with healer as you can see above unlike for dps.
+    To cast on healer it is sufficient to specify just one line as you can see above unlike for dps.

 4. **nomodifier cast on me (krionel is my character name), shift modifier cast on healer and if he does not exists cast on target, ctrl modifier cast on damager and if he does not exists cast on focus**

     *#showtooltip*
     */cast [nomod,@Krionel]Regrowth*
-    */cast [mod:shift,@healer,exists][mod:shift,@target]Regrowth*
+    */cast [mod:shift,@dynamicMacros,exists][mod:shift,@target]Regrowth*
-    */cast [mod:ctrl,@damager,exists][mod:ctrl,@focus]Regrowth*
+    */cast [mod:ctrl,@dynamicMacros,exists][mod:ctrl,@focus]Regrowth*

 ___
 ### Useful information